harm27/obs-java-client/README.md

 Check https://github.com/harm27/obs-websocket-java/milestones for which version the other events and requests are planned.

+Version 1.3 is in development to rebuild the requests en events to be generated based on obs-websocket protocol definition.
+Development is now in the stage of connecting the old bits of code to the new bits of code.

 # Download options
 To be able to use this project you can either download the jars or use the maven dependency.